Slip and Falls

 A slip and fall accident is more than just embarrassing: it can result in serious, catastrophic injuries.
 In some slip and fall accident cases, the victim may suffer fatal injuries.
 Broken bones, spine and neck injuries, and traumatic brain injuries are but a few of the injuries that commonly occur as the result of a slip and fall accident.
 A slip and fall accident victim and/or victim’s family can be left facing significant medical expenses and other losses as a result of the accident.

 Some slip and fall accidents are truly that: accidents.
 But where the property owner’s own carelessness or negligence contributed to the existence of a hazard that caused the slip and fall, then the victim may be entitled to monetary compensation.
-The Tennessee legal team at Douglass & Runger, Attorneys at Law, can help you obtain this compensation.
+The Tennessee legal team at Douglass & Runger, PLLC, Attorneys at Law, can help you obtain this compensation.

 What is a Slip and Fall Accident Case?